John Lavery: Life and career

-John Lavery was born in inner North Belfast, baptised at St Patrick's Church, Belfast and, while still a child, moved to Scotland where he attended Haldane Academy in Glasgow in the 1870s.
-In 1878 he set up his own studio which was razed in a fire in the following year.
-With a £300 insurance pay-out he spent a year studying at Heatherley's School in London.
+John Lavery was born in inner North Belfast, on 20 March 1856 and baptised at St Patrick's Church, Belfast.
+While still a child, he moved to Scotland where he attended Haldane Academy in Glasgow in the 1870s.
+In 1878, he set up his own studio which was razed in a fire in the following year.
+With a £300 insurance pay-out, he spent a year studying at Heatherley's School in London.
 Lavery continued his studies at the Académie Julian in Paris in the early 1880s.
 He returned to Glasgow and was associated with the Glasgow School.
 William Burrell, a wealthy shipowner, was a faithful patron of Scottish artists including Joseph Crawhall II, with whom Lavery studied.
-In 1888 he was commissioned to paint the state visit of Queen Victoria to the Glasgow International Exhibition.
+In 1888, he was commissioned to paint the state visit of Queen Victoria to the Glasgow International Exhibition.
 This launched his career as a society painter and he moved to London soon after.
 In 1896, William Burrell commissioned Lavery to paint a portrait of his sister Mary Burrell.

 This portrait was exhibited widely and is considered one of Lavery's finest works.
 Another portrait of Mrs. Burrell was altered to become the "Red Rose" portrait of Hazel Lavery.

 In his memoir, Lavery acknowledged Burrell's patronage.

+From 1910, he painted portraits of notable subjects including Winston Churchill, H. H. Asquith, Lord Derby, and the Irish politicians John Redmond and Edward Carson.
+He also painted a number of naval pictures of the fleet at Scapa Flow, which he presented to the Imperial War Museum.

-In London, he became friendly with James McNeill Whistler and was clearly influenced by him.
+In London, Lavery became friendly with James McNeill Whistler and was clearly influenced by him.